mustuner/mustuner.github.io/_pages/publications.md

 S. Abdikan, C. Bayik, F. Balik Sanli, and **M. Ustuner**, "An Assessment of Urban Area Extraction Using ALOS-2 Data," in *2019 9th International Conference on Recent Advances in Space Technologies (RAST)*, pp. 403-406, 2019. [[full text]](http://mustuner.github.io/files/urbanarea.pdf)

+**M. Ustuner**, S. Abdikan, and F. Balik Sanli, “Classification of Forested Areas Using Morphological Profiles in Dual Polarised ALOS/PALSAR Data”, *Proceedings of the IX Conference of the Italian Society of Remote Sensing (AIT2018)*, vol. 1, pp. 49-52, 2019. [[full text]](http://mustuner.github.io/files/ForestPA.pdf)

 will be updated....